odrodrig/assetTracking/readme.md

 node invoke.js queryByField
 ```

-Take a look at the car asset that was returned in the logspout container.
+Take a look at the car asset that was returned in the terminal window.

 **Optionally**: Change up the values in the invoke.js file to create additional cars and run through different scenarios.

+# Clean up
+If you wish to teardown your dev network you must kill and remove the logspout container first.
+Then, in the IBM Blockchain extension, go to the 3 button menu on **Local Fabric Ops** and select *Teardown Fabric Runtime*.
+This will delete the network and the ledger allowing you to start from a brand new network.

 # Recap
-In this lab we did a lot.
-First we created a virtual device with Node-Red and then configured the IBM Watson IoT Platform and received API credentials.
-Next we created the logspout container to monitor logs from our Hyperledger Fabric network.
-After that, we packaged, installed, and instantiated a smart contract on our local Hyperledger Fabric network.
-This allowed us to test out some of our transactions using the VSCode plugin.
-Once we were done testing out the transactions we decided to import some identities and start invoking transactions with the Node SDK.
-Then, we started the local IoT app to start listening for scan events which we then began to send from our Node-Red app.
-Finally, we queried the world state database using two different query programs.
+In this lab we explored the IBM Blockchain Extension for VS Code and took a look at the fabric-contract-api used in creating smart contracts.
+We then packaged, installed and instantiated the smart contract to run on our local network.
+Next, we used the blockchain extension to test out one of our transactions to see the smart contract in action.
+After that, we took a look at a simple application that invoked transactions on our local blockchain using the 'fabric-network' npm module for Node.js.
+Finally, we used the simple application to invoke a few transactions on the network and queried the results.

 ## License